batanoffs/e-books/README.md

 ## FUTURE Development:

-1. Create the logic for the rest of the products (sanitary and textbooks)
-2. Create more components in home page for example blog or categories
-3. Update the featured logic based on model and integrate it with admin panel
+1. Update the featured logic based on model and integrate it with admin panel
-4. Update how the server handle files/images and upload them in Backblaze B2 + Cloudflare CDN

-    #### Backblaze B2:

-    Pros:

-    - Very cost-effective storage solution, cheaper than Amazon S3.
-    - Simple pricing model.
-    - S3-compatible API for easy integration.

-    Cons:

-    - Fewer features compared to AWS S3.
-    - May require additional tools or services for a comprehensive solution.

-    #### Cloudflare CDN

-    Pros:

-    - Free tier available with generous limits.
-    - Fast content delivery with global edge locations.
-    - Provides additional security features like DDoS protection.

-    Cons:

-    - Free tier might have limitations on advanced features.
-    - Can require some configuration for optimal performance.

-5. Research and integrate Speedy and Econt APIs
+1. Research and integrate Speedy and Econt APIs for delivery
-6. Research and integrate location API of some sort for smooth user experience
+1. Research and integrate location API of some sort for smooth user experience
-7. Integrate payment logic for ePay, card, EasyPay, PayPal, cash, bank-transfer
-8. Create pages mentioned in the footer common questions about etc
+1. Create pages mentioned in the footer common questions about etc
-9. Maybe add blog articles functionality for admin panel
+1. Maybe add blog articles functionality
-10. Implement vouchers and promotions discounts etc. Discuss the business logic with the client
+1. Implement vouchers and promotions discounts etc.
-11. Implement testing unit with JEST, end-to-end Playwright.
+1. Implement testing unit with ViTest, Playwright.
 Discuss coverage
-12. Create search logic
+1. Create search logic
-13. Header nav bar update is needed
-14. Implement newsletter logic
+1. Implement newsletter logic
-15. Research and implement forgotten password logic
+1. Research and implement forgotten password logic
-16. Decide on how much material ui components will be used (performance issues)
+1. Decide on how much material ui components will be used (performance issues)
-17. Redesign discuss business logic for buy now button and authentication
+1. Redesign/discuss business logic for buy now button and authentication

 ## Design and Architecture